paulazoo/college-arch/aws_devops.md

 - verify `npm ci` works this time
 - ready to push to github/deploy on aws amplify

-## todo:
+## changes to close/open up application
+- Mentor and Fellow Apply buttons: lines 133 and 149 of Apply.js
-- point google domain
+-

-- push updated api that communicates with aws website
-- eventually: host college-arch-api outside of heroku as well
+## Env vars on aws website
+AWS Amplify>All apps>college-arch>App settings:Environment variables

+## Image types for loading from Amplify